mirzafahad/mirzafahad.github.io/_posts/2021-02-21-wifi-rouge-access-point-part1.md

 ![linux wireless](/img/wifi/linux_wireless4.png){: .center-block :}

-### 2. Ubuntu
+### 2. Linux: Kali or Ubuntu
-We will be doing everything in Ubuntu OS.
+We will be doing everything in Linux OS.
 If you are a Windows fan (like me!), then fear not, we will be using a [Virtual Machine](https://en.wikipedia.org/wiki/Virtual_machine), VMware specifically.
+I will be using two flavors of Linux, Kali Linux and Ubuntu.
+Kali Linux is a Debian-derived Linux distribution designed for digital forensics and penetration testing.
+Ubuntu is a Linux distribution based on Debian and composed mostly of free and open-source software.

+As Ubuntu is ubiquitous, I will provide the screenshots, examples for Ubuntu and then will mention the differences, if any, for the Kali Linux.

 #### 2.1 Installing VMware